Certifiers Make Neural Networks Vulnerable to Availability Attacks: Availability Attacks against Certification

-In \cref{sec:threat_model}, we introduce the general threat model of training-time attacks against neural network certifiers and show their potentially severe effect on machine learning systems.
-This systematic flaw could be exploited by many different types of training-time attacks, including poisoning and backdoor attacks.
-To show the practical relevance of such attacks, we propose the first backdoor attacks against certification systems in this section.
+In \cref{sec:threat_model}, we introduced the general threat model of training-time attacks against neural network certifiers and showed their potentially severe effect on machine learning systems.
+Many different types of training-time attacks could exploit this systematic flaw.
+To show the practical relevance of such attacks, we propose the first availability attacks against certification systems in this section.

-Compared to traditional backdoor attacks targeting misclassification, our attacks have three key differences: (i) The goal of our attacks is not to change the predicted label, but instead to decrease the certified robustness and therefore increase the model's abstain rate on the triggered inputs. (ii) Since safety-critical machine learning systems are typically also evaluated for their robustness, our attacks need to preserve high certified robustness on benign inputs in addition to the high classification accuracy of traditional attacks to remain undetected. (iii) New technical means by which the backdoors are introduced.
-For our direct attack, we use a novel backdoor loss which decreases the model's certified robustness, and combine it with a set of regular and robust losses to simultaneously achieve all attack goals.
-Our indirect attack uses a novel poisoning scheme, which introduces poisoned samples with random labels instead of targeted labels from prior work.
+Compared to traditional training-time attacks targeting misclassification, our attacks have three key differences: (i) Our attacks aim not to change the predicted label but to increase the model's abstain rate by decreasing its certified robustness on inputs containing a trigger. (ii) Since safety-critical machine learning systems are typically also evaluated for their robustness, our attacks need to preserve a low abstain rate on benign inputs, in addition to the high classification accuracy of traditional attacks, to remain undetected. (iii) New technical means by which the attacks are executed.
+In particular, for our direct attack, we use a novel trigger loss, which increases the model's abstain rate and combines it with a set of regular and robust losses to achieve all attack goals simultaneously.
+Our indirect attack uses a novel poisoning scheme, which introduces poisoned samples with random labels, rather than targeted labels used in previous work~\cite{gu2019badnets}.